Quick Rhubarb Chutney

 Quick Rhubarb Chutney: A perfect savory use for in-season rhubarb.
 Sweet and tangy and perfect over any grilled meat.
 Make some this summer!

 Quick Rhubarb ChutneyJump to Recipe

-A few weekends ago we took a much needed trip up north to visit my family in Wyoming.
+A few weekends ago we took a much-needed trip up north to visit my family in Wyoming.
 It was a long drive for a short trip, but luckily everything went great.
-One of the highlights of visiting my dad is always seeing what kinds of stuff he is growing in what is essentially a high-altitude dessert.
+One of the highlights of visiting my dad is always seeing what kinds of stuff he is growing in what is essentially a high-altitude desert.

 It’s amazing actually how great he is at growing things in a brutal climate that only has a few months of the year that you could call a growing season.

 This year the highlight was RHUBARB.
 He had a few big plants already that needed a trimming.
 We took a big knife and trimmed off the bright red stalks and cut off the poisonous leaves (yep!).
 I ended up taking a trash bag full of beautiful stalks home with me and only later dealt with the question of what to make with them (besides pie of course).

 I wanted to make something savory with some of the rhubarb and this quick rhubarb chutney was the result.
 Tangy, fresh, slightly sweet, and the perfect topper for almost any grilled protein.
 It’s specifically great on pork or chicken though!